-The Group's staff are mostly employed by AMS, however, the Board applies a specific focus to the engineering inspection staff, as well as the 24 staff employed directly by the Company during the year who were resident in and worked on the Company's business in Republic of Ireland.
-The Board is provided with management information relating to staff health and safety, training, resourcing, attrition, absence, relations and engagement at its meetings.
-The Board's regard to staff training and resourcing is evidenced by its approval of an Engineer Surveyor Apprentice scheme which has been launched to teach the skills and qualifications required to support client safety.
-In addition, during 2021, the Board paid particular regard to the impact of the COVID-19 pandemic on all of its staff, in particular its engineer surveyors who were required to continue working throughout the pandemic.
+The Group's staff are mostly employed by AMS, however, the Board applies a specific focus to the engineering inspection staff, as well as the staff employed directly by the Company during the year who were resident in and worked on the Company's business in Republic of Ireland.
+The Board is provided with management information on various matters including staff health and safety, training, resourcing, attrition, absence, relations, employee engagement on key matters including their areas of concern and regulatory matters at its meetings.
+Allianz engages regularly with Unite, a trade union for some staff within the Group, which exists to protect and improve employee interests.
+Discussions with Unite regarding employees working for the Company are escalated to the Board as appropriate.
+During the year, the Board continued to consider the impact of the COVID-19 pandemic on all of its staff, in particular as the business responded to the changing COVID environment and the various lockdown regimes.
+The Board also received regular health and safety updates including statements on whether the existing controls remained effective.
 The Group also operates other means of engaging with and seeking the feedback of employees across all areas of its business, such as the annual Allianz Employee Engagement survey.
+The Board discussed employee feedback in the form of pulse survey results and how the actions were being managed.